Skip to content

 Invite codes

-Invite codes let approved users self-onboard without admin gating.
-Any unauthenticated client that sends a valid invite code to POST /api/signup gets auto-approved + faucet-credited + session-cookied — no admin intervention required.
+Invite codes let users self-onboard without admin gating.
+Any unauthenticated client that sends a valid invite code to POST /api/signup is auto-approved, faucet-credited, and session-cookied without admin intervention.

 POST /api/admin/invites/create